Cat-sushi/fmatch/README.md

 - Results cache for time performance
 - Solo query accepted by the web server for interactive UIs
 - Bulk queries accepted and processed parallel by the web server for batch applicaions
-- Text normalizing API for outer larger systems joining results with other properties of the denial lists
+- Text normalizing API for outer larger systems joining results with the denial lists
 - A sample batch application

 ## Usage